 Career Advising

-Please schedule an appointment with any of our career advisors anytime through Navigate, Butler’s online advising portal.
+CURRENT STUDENTS can schedule an appointment with any of our career advisors anytime through Navigate, Butler’s online advising portal.
 All undergraduate students have a Navigate account accessible with their Butler username/password.

-Graduate students and alumni can request appointments via Handshake, Butler’s online job and internship portal.
+GRADUATE STUDENTS AND ALUMNI can request appointments via Handshake, Butler’s online job and internship portal.
 Graduate students can log in with their Butler credentials, while alumni can request to join Butler’s network on the Handshake login page.

 CaPS advisors can help you build your resume and cover letter, practice your interviewing skills, help you explore your options, network with professionals, and search for internships and full-time opportunities.